Rossa Fanning: Academic career

 Fanning was a lecturer in law at UCD, lecturing in company law and constitutional law, and has written on these topics for the Irish Jurist.
 The growth of his practice led to him leaving behind teaching.
 He took part in a panel discussion at the Constitutional Convention in 2014 on the topic of economic, social and cultural rights.

 Attorney General

-Fanning was appointed Attorney General of Ireland on 17 December 2022, succeeding Paul Gallagher.
+Fanning was appointed Attorney General of Ireland on 17 December 2022 on the nomination of Leo Varadkar, succeeding Paul Gallagher.

 Personal life

 Fanning lives in Dublin city centre.
 He is a past chair of the selection committee for the Ireland Davis Cup team.